 Mexico has a civil law legal system and is a federal state.
 For historical reasons, it has received certain influence from the US legal system, especially in matters related to constitutional law.
 Proceedings before Mexican courts traditionally followed an inquisitorial model, based mainly on written submissions, but influence from common law systems has become more notable of late; for example, in 2014 the Supreme Court introduced a particular notion of punitive damages, and in 2011 Congress amended the Federal Code of Civil Procedure to allow collective actions.

 The inquisitorial model is also becoming a thing of the past, since Congress has passed several amendments to the procedural codes to establish adversarial proceedings conducted through both written submissions and oral argument, with an emphasis on the oral part of the proceedings.
-This new type of proceedings is already applied to criminal matters and, as of 2020, to most commercial disputes.
+This new type of proceedings is already applied to criminal matters and most commercial disputes.
 This model has also been replicated in several states for civil disputes.

 Mexico is a federal state and therefore the court system is made up of federal and local courts.

 The federal court system is four-tiered, as follows: